Accelsnow/CSC207-project-phase1/README.md

 CSC207H1S final project phase 1

 ### PROJECT TITLE
 This is an simulation of a real-life ATM machine.
+Main class src/Atm.java

 ### BANK MANGER
 Bank manager has default username "admin" and default password "CS207fun"